-Support is not universal with the industry, however.
-Circa Resort & Casino CEO Derek Stevens told PlayUSA that although he is “more indifferent,” he doesn’t “know how it would benefit anyone” and would therefore oppose political betting be legalized.
+Support is not universal in the industry, however.
+Circa Resort & Casino CEO Derek Stevens told PlayUSA that although he is “more indifferent,” he doesn’t “know how it would benefit anyone” and would therefore oppose political betting being legalized.

-“When you see these offshore lines of U.S. Presidential betting and things like that, I really don’t take them all that seriously.
-They’re limited-action markets, basically small sample size, and I don’t believe it’s really a true market,” he explained.
-“I mean, the wagers that they take are not that large, so the variability and the quick movements of probabilities in the odds on Presidential betting, it’s not something that I currently take very seriously.
+“When you see these offshore lines of US presidential betting and things like that, I really don’t take them all that seriously.
+They’re limited-action markets, basically [a] small sample size, and I don’t believe it’s really a true market,” he explained.
+“I mean, the wagers that they take are not that large, so the variability and the quick movements of probabilities in the odds on presidential betting, it’s not something that I currently take very seriously.

-“If the question then comes to: ‘Would I be supportive of it in the United States?,’ I would say, I would be someone that would lean against.
+“If the question then comes to would I be supportive of it in the United States?
+I would say I would be someone that would lean against [it].
 I don’t necessarily know that it’s a positive thing for our country.”

 What could political betting look like in the United States?

-Victor Matheson, an economics professor at the College of Holy Cross who studies the gambling industry, doesn’t believe there would be enough volume to energize bettors who are becoming conditioning to slates of games and in-play markets.
+Victor Matheson, an economics professor at the College of Holy Cross who studies the gambling industry, doesn’t believe there would be enough volume to energize bettors, who are becoming conditioned to slates of games and in-play markets.
 But Avello sees value in political betting as a futures market.

 Matheson’s point, though, is bolstered by the premise that the 1939 legalization of horse racing in the political betting hotbed of New York was a factor in the demise of electoral wagering in that state.
 This was because bettors had multiple chances to wager every day on something else.